 As early as pre-Colombian times, these beautiful birds were valued as companion animals for humans.
-Unfortunately, as demand has grown worldwide, parrots are smuggled out of their natural forests in central and South America to supply the "pet trade."
+Unfortunately, as demand has grown worldwide, parrots are smuggled out of their natural forests in central and South America, Africa and Asia to supply the "pet trade."
 Because of this, some species have become endangered or extinct.

 If you are seeking a pet, make sure your parrot has been hatched in captivity.
 Be aware that parrots are extremely long lived and if trained improperly by humans can be loud, destructive and aggressive toward members of their human family.

 Colorful macaws are the largest members of the parrot family.
 They live in large flocks in South American forests.
 Long lived and intelligent, macaws can be agreeable pets if an owner is properly educated and experienced with caring for large parrots.